 Because the DNA is not read at uniform coverage across the genome, it is possible that segments of the genome could be read below the minimum coverage depth.
 If the depth coverage is not sufficient, it is possible that a base will be identified that is not actually present in a person’s genome.
 For example, if a mutation that leads to a disease is mistaken for a normal gene (a false negative), the person could think they have been successfully tested for a condition and found to be “negative” for it, whereas that might not be the case.
 Conversely, a gene could be misread as a mutation that is expected to lead to an adverse condition, whereas in reality, the person is not harbouring such a mutation in their genome (a false positive).
 A small fraction of the genome might not be sequenced if it reads below the minimum coverage depth.

 While technologies used to sequence DNA are highly accurate at deciphering the sequence, the majority of available technologies have limited scope in being able to determine so called structural variants.
 These are alterations that affect large segments of DNA at a time, such as duplications, deletions, and inversions.
 Such structural variants can still have important impact on health, but due to the limited scope in determining such structural genomic rearrangements by current sequencing technologies, such biological events might not be interpretable for the benefit of a client.
-Instead, current genome sequencing allows for analysis of potential impact of individual base changes.
-The American College of Medical Genetics and Genomics guidelines for mandatory returns of incidental findings have also been set up with this limitation in mind, and the guidelines do not recommend a search for structural variants in the list of genes they recommend.1
+Instead, most DNA tests allow for analysis of potential impact of individual base changes.
+The American College of Medical Genetics and Genomics guidelines for mandatory returns of incidental findings have also been set up with this limitation in mind, and the guidelines do not recommend a search for structural variants in the list of genes they recommend.

 A related issue is that the amount of data that need to be analyzed and curated prior to a genome sequence being delivered to a client requires considerable computer and human resources.
 The bioinformatics capabilities of genome sequence analysis are continuously improving by incorporating new information, and the process is increasingly automated.
 As the demand for clinical interpretation of the genome increases, so does the demand for appropriate platforms to deliver a higher performance standard.
 However, without human oversight, there is no guarantee that such automated algorithms will always be accurate, as no database is error-free.